Jabrahamjohn/alx-backend-python/README.md

 - A montage of hands navigating through Python code, with digital flora and fauna symbolizing the journey of growth and learning.
 This image sets a warm and inviting atmosphere conducive to exploration and master.

-##  Mentorship and continous learning.
+## Mentorship and continous learning

 - The Essence of Python Back-end Development" showcases an abstract digital landscape that symbolizes the Python environment, blending intricate data structures and algorithms into a dynamic cityscape illuminated by neon greens and blues.